-The physiotherapy receptionist will contact you by telephone or letter when your name moves to the top of the waiting list.
+When your name moves to the top of the waiting list you will receive a text message asking you to make an appointment.
 You will be facilitated as far as possible with your preference for a morning / afternoon appointment or for a particular day.

 Is there parking available?

 Pay parking is available for patients on the hospital grounds.
 When attending for an appointment it is easiest to get to the physiotherapy department by entering the hospital through the old hospital entrance.
 There are 2 disabled parking spaces located at the door of the Old Hospital entrance.

 What do I do when I arrive in the department?

 Upon arrival please check in with the receptionist.
 S/he will direct you to the waiting area where you may take a seat.